 The old kingdom was a period of prosperity and ease, which is reflected in the structures constructed in this era.
 Pyramids, like the step pyramid of Djoser, the most ancient rock structure in history, and the pyramid of Unas, tombs like the tomb of Irukaptah and Mehu, Mastaba tombs like the Mastaba tomb of Mereruka and Khnumhotep and Niankhkhnum, make the Saqqara complex one of the most important tourist attractions in Egypt.

-Al Azhar was built to be the official mosque of Cairo, the same as the Mosque of Amr Ibn El Aas in Fostat and the Mosque of Ahmed Ibn Tulun in Qata'ea.
+Al Azhar mosque is named after Fatima Al Zahraa and it was built to be the official mosque of Cairo, the same as the Mosque of Amr Ibn El Aas in Fostat and the Mosque of Ahmed Ibn Tulun in Qata'ea.
 The mosque of Al Azhar is among the largest mosques in Cairo and was first established as an educational institution to teach Shi'ite theology and spread it all over the country.

-Al Rifai Mosque (named The Royal Mosque) is located in Cairo, in Midan al-Qal'a close to Cairo citadel .
-This Mosque was founded by Lady Khushiar Hanim mother of Caliph Ismail.
+Al Rifai Mosque built by Lady Khushiar Hanim mother of the king of Egypt and only finished in 1911.
+It is located in central Cairo, in Al-Qal'a Square close to the citadel of Salah El- Din.
 She founded the Mosque in 1869 AD, but the construction was stopped in 1880 AD.
-Later on, in 1905 the construction resumed and the Mosque was finished in 1911.
+Later on, in 1905 the construction resumed!!

 Al Sehamy House , built in 1648 is a Cairene house from the Ottoman period with strictly separated public (salamlik) and private spaces (haramlik).
 In addition to the open spaces, the salamlik included the takhtabush (a large benched area which opens onto the courtyard like an iwan where business transactions were carried out in the morning), the second-story maq'ad or loggia (an informal reception area used usually in the evenings), and the qa'a (the formal reception hall).